Thomas Ludger Dupré: Auxiliary Bishop and Bishop of Springfield in Massachusetts

-On February 10, 2004, The Springfield Republican published what it called credible accusations against of sexual abuse of minors.
-The accusers were two men who served as altar boys with Dupré during the 1970's.
-They said that he gave them alcohol, showed them pornography and sexually assaulted them on several occasions Dupré was also accused by local clergy of covering up abuse charges against several other priests, including Richard R. Lavigne.
+In February 2004, The Springfield Republican published what it called credible accusations against of sexual abuse of minors.
+The accusers were two men who served as altar boys with Dupré during the 1970s.
+They said that he gave them alcohol, showed them pornography and sexually assaulted them on several occasions.
+Dupré was also accused by local clergy of covering up abuse charges against several other priests, including Reverend Richard R. Lavigne.

 Retirement and legacy

-Dupré's resignation as bishop of the Diocese of Springfield due to health reasons was accepted on February 11, 2004 by Pope John Paul II.
+Dupré's resignation as bishop of the Diocese of Springfield in Massachusetts for health reasons was accepted on February 11, 2004, by John Paul II.
 Dupré resigned at age 71, four years before the normal retirement age allowed for a bishop.